This 'n' That

 LIMITLESS...

 ...concerns a "blocked" writer, Eddie Morra (Bradley Cooper), who is unable to begin, let alone, complete his novel until he runs into his ex-brother-in-law, Vernon (Johnny Whitworth), who offers a rescue in the form of a new experimental, pharmaceutical drug called NZT, which is likely a stand in for the well known prescription drug Adderall.
 Desperate, Eddie accepts the pill.
 Reluctantly - at first.
 The effects occur within thirty seconds after we actually follow the pill down the inside of Eddie's throat.
-Seemingly unbounded, focused energy allow him to sanitize himself and his ratty apartment situated in a not so pleasant location in Manhattan's Chinatown.
+Seemingly unbounded, focused energy allows him to sanitize himself and his ratty apartment situated in a not so pleasant location in Manhattan's Chinatown.
 The bigger bonus is that he's able to finish his long overdue novel and turn it in to his publisher, who has long ago lost faith in Eddie.

 An old saying goes something like: "...Nothing on this earth or in life is free..."
 Well, in "Limitless", it applies to Eddie.
 Because along with his new found success (financial freedom; the return of Lindy (Abbie Cornish), the girlfriend who dumps him early in the movie; a shave, haircut, and a hip new wardrobe), comes more than a few nefarious characters and wicked incidents that may lead some to believe Eddie sold his soul to Satan rather than swallowed a pill that contains more than one dangerous and deadly side effect.
 Not only does Eddie come near to losing his new life, he also places Lindy in harm's way.